-If you're looking for IBM Security QRadar SIEM Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research IBM Security QRadar SIEM has a market share of about 8.4%.
-So, You still have opportunity to move ahead in your career in IBM Security QRadar SIEM Development.
-Mindmajix offers Advanced IBM Security QRadar SIEM Interview Questions 2018 that helps you in cracking your interview & acquire dream career as IBM Security QRadar SIEM Developer.
+If you're looking for IBM Security QRadar SIEM Interview Questions for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, IBM Security QRadar SIEM has a market share of about 8.4%.
+So, You still have the opportunity to move ahead in your career in IBM Security QRadar SIEM Development.
+Mindmajix offers Advanced IBM Security QRadar SIEM Interview Questions 2019 that helps you in cracking your interview & acquire dream career as IBM Security QRadar SIEM Developer.

-1. Soft Clean, which closes all the offenses in database.
-On selecting of the Soft Clean option, we can select Deactivate all offenses.
+1. Soft Clean, which closes all the offenses in the database.
+On selecting the Soft Clean option, we can select Deactivate all offenses.

 2. Hard Clean – It purges all the historical & current SIM data including the offenses, destination IP addresses & source IP addresses.

-High Availability (HA) attribute makes sure the accessibility of QRadar SIEM data in any event of hardware/network breakdown.
+Ans: High Availability (HA) attribute makes sure the accessibility of QRadar SIEM data in any event of hardware/network breakdown.
 Each cluster of HA contains of one primary host & one secondary host as standby.
-Secondary host continues with the same data of primary host.
+The secondary host continues with the same data as the primary host.
 Either by replicating the data of primary hosts, or accesses the shared data on external storage.
 The secondary host in the network sends a heartbeat ping to the primary host every 10 seconds by default to detect any hardware or network failure.
 As soon as the secondary host identifies a failure, the secondary host assumes all responsibilities of the primary host, automatically.